-the father of my kids said that he will sign his rights over so he can avold paying child surport. i just find it hard that i parent would want to do that. ive been doing both rolls anyways so it dont matter to me. i just dont want to get into any more argument with this man. so if its possible please help.
+The father of my kids said that he'll sign his rights over so he can avoid paying child support.
+I find it hard to believe that a parent would want to do that.
+I've been doing both roles anyways so it doesn't matter to me that way.
+I just don't want to get into any more arguments with this man.
+Is this something he can actually do?

 Family Law Attorney

 With the consent of both parents, I've seen it happen.
 But generally no, a parent can't sign over parental rights unless another parent--usually a step-parent--is willing to immediately adopt the child in place of the biological parent.

 The contents of this answer should be considered friendly advice, not legal advice (I'm a pretty friendly guy), and the answer should not be construed to constitute an attorney-client relationship.
 If you'd like actual legal advice, call me for a free consultation at 813-635-0222.
 Also, if you liked this answer as much as my big ego thinks you did, be sure to click the thumbs-up button!